-The safety message for sulfuric acid burn is on the side of the exhaust cooler.
+One safety message for sulfuric acid burn is located on top of the exhaust cooler.
+One safety message for sulfuric acid burn is located on the right side of the exhaust cooler.

 Sulfuric Acid Burn Hazard may cause serious personal injury or death.